 Until recently there has been no mechanism by which DOE could collect reliable harvest information, and no reliable harvest statistics exist.
-However, effective in 2015, the Minister of Environment accepted a decision by the NWMB to allow a limited harvest of 250 bull caribou including mandatory reporting.
-Future harvest management decisions will be made through the NWMB and NLCA process, which includes opportunities for input by interested public, communities and co-management partners.
+Effective in 2015, the Minister of Environment accepted a decision by the NWMB to allow a limited harvest of 250 bull caribou including mandatory reporting.
+This harvest regime was in place until July 15, 2019 when the Minister accepted a decision from the NWMB to maintain the total allowable harvest of 250 Baffin Island caribou and change the non-quota limitation to allow for up to 25 females (cows) without calves to be harvested within the total allowable harvest.
+Future harvest management decisions will be made through the NWMB and Nunavut Agreement process, which includes opportunities for input by interested public, communities and co-management partners.